National Drug Control Strategy and Drug Prevention

 National Drug Control Policy director, Gil Kerlikowske, recently revealed the 2011 National drug Control Strategy, and with it, the government’s hopes of drug prevention.
 Kerlikowske is counting on collaborations from different areas in order to carry out the plan.

-Help for Women, Veterans, and College Students
+Treatment Program for Women, Veterans, and College Students

 The first thing the strategy does is identify populations to be target for drug prevention and treatment.
 This year the three at-risk populations are: women, veterans, and college students.
 Each of these groups have been at greater risk for substance abuse in recent years.